faisal244/social-network-api/README.md

 - `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

 ## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> - A repository that has no code
->
-> - A repository that includes a unique name but nothing else
->
-> - A repository that includes only a README file but nothing else
->
-> - A repository that only includes starter code

 This Challenge is graded based on the following criteria: